 What is GDPR?

-The GDPR can be considered as the world’s most robust law on data protection.
-The General Data Protection Regulation (GDPR) 2016/679 is legislation that specifies the regulation on data privacy and protection in the European Union (EU) and the European Economic Area (EEA).
+The GDPR can be considered the world’s most robust law on data protection.
+The General Data Protection Regulation (GDPR) 2016/679 is legislation that specifies the regulation of data privacy and protection in the European Union (EU) and the European Economic Area (EEA).
 The provisions of the GDPR are consistent across all 28 EU member states, which means every organization around the world which has a business in the European Union or handles data of EU residents should be GDPR compliant.

 The European Union says that the GDPR was designed to “harmonize” data privacy laws across all its member states and provide greater protection and rights to individuals.
 GDPR was also created to alter how businesses and other organizations can handle the information of their users.
-The law also slaps large fines and can cause significant reputational damage for those found in breach of the rules.
+The law also slaps large fines and can cause significant reputational damage to those found in breach of the rules.

 Why does GDPR exist?

 The short answer to that question is the rising public concern over privacy.
 In general, Europe has had a history of strict rules on how companies can use EU residents’ data.
 Before the digital age set in, the Data Protection Directive came into effect in the EU in 1995.
 The GDPR replaces this and builds on the outdated law to deal with technology’s progress in recent decades.
 With the progress in technology, more data was produced, and there was a rising skepticism among people on how it was used and who had access to it.
 This skepticism only keeps rising after every high-profile data breach.